santacml/pilim/pilimit_lib/README.md

 - concatenating incoming gradients
 - setting the "pi size" for a given input sample
 - storing pi_grad_norm for gradient clipping
-- whether to apply the lr to this parameter or not (lr only used for Amult)
+- whether to apply the lr to this parameter or not (lr/wd only used for Amult)

 FinPiLinearReLU also uses a special parameter subclass called FinPiParameter, from [tensors.py](inf/tensors.py), which handles:
 - storing omegas, gcovinv, and the pi projection matrix